iamsantanubanerjee/iamsantanubanerjee.github.io/content/natural-language-processing/introduction/basic-terminologies.md

 **Disadvantages**

-* Computationally more expensive than Stemming (has it's own library to come up with the base/root word)
+* Computationally more expensive than Stemming - needs to have it's own corpus to come up with the base/root word

 **Example Code**
 ```python